St. Paul Park, Minnesota

 St. Paul Park or Saint Paul Park is a city in Washington County, Minnesota, United States.
 The population was 5,279 at the 2010 census.
 It is on the east bank of the Mississippi River, five miles (8 km) downstream from St. Paul.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.58 sqmi; 2.99 sqmi is land and 0.59 sqmi is water.

 U.S. Highway 61 and U.S. Highway 10, which run concurrently through the town, serves as a main route in the community.

 St. Paul Park is bordered by Cottage Grove to the east and Newport to the north.

 Economy

 The town is home to the St. Paul Park Refinery, owned by Marathon Petroleum, which produces 106,500 barrels per day (“bpd”).

 Education

 High School students living in St. Paul Park attend Park High School.
 Middle School students attend Oltman Middle School.
-Elementary School students attend Pullman Elementary School.
+Elementary School students attend Pullman or Pine Hill elementary School.